A patient’s view

-On the day of surgery you will be told at what time you should stop eating and drinking – for morning cases this will be from midnight, with clear fluids until about 0500hrs; for afternoon cases this will be from a light early breakfast with clear fluids until 1100hrs.
+On the day of surgery, you will be told at what time you should stop eating and drinking – for morning cases this will be from midnight, with clear fluids until about 5am; for afternoon cases this will be from a light early breakfast with clear fluids until 11am.

 Each hospital will have a routine which will be explained to you by your nursing/medical team.
-For some this will include skin preparation which will be in the form of a wash/lotion (this may have been given to you at Pre-assessment together with instructions for use).
+For some this will include skin preparation which will be in the form of a wash/lotion (this may have been given to you at pre-assessment, together with instructions for use).
 If the surgeon has marked your skin for surgery, do not wash these marks off.
-You be required to wear anti-embolism socks to and you may also be given a small injection daily which will help to prevent blood clots.
-This will stop once you are discharged (unless there is a medical need).
+You may be required to wear anti-embolism socks too and you may also be given a small injection daily which will help to prevent blood clots.
+These will stop once you are discharged (unless there is a medical need).

 Make sure to give any valuables to the person who takes you to your surgery.

-Following your procedure you may spend a while in the Recovery Suite after which you will be taken to the ward where you will spend the next few days until you are discharged.
-It is a good idea to restrict your visitors for the first few days as you will be tired and you need this time to help you heal and get over your operation.
-Visitors are well-meaning but can be very tiring and you can make good “use” of them once you go home – making tea, shopping, cleaning!!!!
+Following your procedure, you may spend a while in the Recovery Suite, after which you will be taken to the ward where you will spend the next few days until you are discharged.
+It is a good idea to restrict your visitors for the first few days as you will be tired and you will need this time to help you heal and get over your operation.
+Visitors are well-meaning, but can be very tiring and you can make good “use” of them once you go home – to help with making tea, shopping, cleaning and so on!!!

 Your Breast Reconstruction Nurse or Breast Care Nurse may visit you during your hospital stay.
 Discharge information, including any hospital appointments, will be given to you before you go home.
 The branch of Keeping Abreast in your area may be able to offer help post-operatively.
-If you do not have a branch close to you, please contact Keeping Abreast via the website www.keepingabreast.org.uk to enquire as to what help can be offered.
+If you do not have a branch close to you, please contact Keeping Abreast via this website www.keepingabreast.org.uk or on 01603 819113 or at: firstname.lastname@example.org to find out what help can be offered.